Barro/java-afl/README.md

 ## TODO

-* Instrument full jar files instead of individual class files.
-  * Include JavaAfl as part of instrumented .jar file or .class file with main() method.
 * Better way to build this.
 Multiple different build tools are probably a must.
 * Alternative method implementations based on fuzzing mode (similar to